Rockford Expos: History

 Rockford was dominant in 1994, capturing a first-place finish in both halves (44–25 and 45–25), while drawing 70,527 fans.
 The Rockford Royals won their opening playoff series, beating the West Michigan Whitecaps two–games to zero.
 Rockford then lost 3 games to 1 to the Cedar Rapids Kernels in the 1994 Midwest League finals.

 As planned, Rockford became the Rockford Cubbies in 1995.

-The Rockford Cubbies finished 75–65 overall in 1995 under manager was Steve Roadcap.
+The Rockford Cubbies finished 75–65 overall in 1995 under manager Steve Roadcap.
 Rockford lost in the first round of the playoffs to the Beloit Brewers two–games to zero.
 The Cubbies drew 110,052 fans, 10th in the league.

 In 1996 the Cubbies finished 70-65 overall and drew fans 102,479 (11th).
 They defeated the Beloit Brewers two-games to one in the playoffs, but fell to the West Michigan WhiteCaps two–games to zero in the semifinals.

+In September 1996, the Chicago Cubs announced an agreement in principle to develop a new Rockford Cubbies stadium in Cherry Valley.
+In April 1997, local officials met to discuss ways to revive the proposal.

 The 1997 Rockford Cubbies finished 66–66 overall under manager Rubén Amaro and missed the playoffs.
 The team drew 86,716 (11th).

-In 1997, the Rockford franchise was sold to Sherrie Myers.
-The plan was announced to eventually move the franchise to Dayton, Ohio.
-This move of the franchise eventually took place in 2000.
+In 1997, Chicago-area investor Sherrie Myers planned to buy the Rockford franchise and move it to Dayton, Ohio, but the purchase was not completed.

 The last year for the Rockford Cubbies was 1998.
 Rockford finished last in the first half in the central division at 32–39.
 The Cubbies then won the second half at 39–29.
 In the playoffs, the Rockford Cubbies beat the Wisconsin Timber Rattlers (2–1) and the Fort Wayne Wizards (2–0) to advance to the Midwest League Finals.
 The Cubbies lost 3 games to 1 in the finals against the West Michigan Whitecaps.
 They drew 75,600 (11th).

-The Rockford Reds played 1999 as a Cincinnati Reds affiliate in Rockford's final Midwest League season.
+In February 1999, Mandalay Sports Entertainment acquired the franchise and announced plans to relocate it to Dayton after the season.
+It changed its affiliation to the Cincinnati Reds and adopted the Rockford Reds name for its final Rockford season.
 The Rockford Reds finished 45–24 in the first half to capture the Central Division first half crown.
 The Reds finished 31–39 in the second half of the season for an overall record of 76–63.
-The Rockford Reds played the franchises final games in losing in the first round of the postseason to two–games to zero the Wisconsin Timber Rattlers.
+The Rockford Reds played the franchise's final games, losing to the Wisconsin Timber Rattlers two games to zero in the first round of the postseason.

-After the 1999 season, Rockford moved to Dayton, Ohio as planned and became the Dayton Dragons, who remain as members of the Midwest League.
+After the 1999 season, the franchise relocated to Dayton and became the Dayton Dragons, who remain members of the Midwest League.